Hexcede/ClassUtil/README.md

 2. Locate and require the module

 ## Usage
 Your class should use something like the following: `return ClassUtil:Class(MyClass)`.
 This creates a `.new` function for the supplied class.
-Your class *must* contain a :Constructor method in order for `.new` to work.
-The self argument is the current instantiated object (see below).
+Your class *must* contain a `:Constructor` method and it must be defined *before* `:Class` is called in order for `.new` to work.
+The self argument of the Constructor function is the newly instantiated object (see below).
 The main arguments are passed from `.new`.
 ```lua
 local MyParentClass = {}
 function MyParentClass:MyMethod(...)